AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

   <br>

 ## Points to Note!
 - A topic has a message type.
-All publishers and subscribers on this topic must use the message type associated with the topic.
+All publishers and subscribers on this topic **must use the message type associated with the topic**.
 - As you already know, you can write a node in multiple languages, using for example the roscpp library for C++, and rospy library for Python.
 Well, those libraries also include the Topic functionality.
-So, you can create a publisher or subscriber in any ROS supported language you want, directly inside ROS nodes.
+So, you can **create a publisher or subscriber in any ROS supported language you want**, directly inside ROS nodes.
 - When a node wants to publish something, it will inform the ROS master.
 When another node wants to subscribe to a topic, it will ask the ROS master from where it can get the data.
-You can see the ROS master as a DNS server for nodes to find where to communicate.
+You can see the **ROS master as a DNS server for nodes** to find where to communicate.

 </details>